CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for building block INF.1 General Building.md

 #### INF.1.M4 fire detection in buildings [planner]

 Measures for structural and technical fire protection, fire detection and timely alerting in the event of fire are elementary measures to protect the health and life of all people who are in a building.
 Which measures of the structural and technical fire protection are required for a building, give in Germany the respective valid building regulations.
-In order to standardize the various state building regulations, the model building code (MBO) was created as a guide.
+In order to standardize the various state building regulations, the model building code (MBO) was created as a reference framework.
 In addition, a fire protection concept appropriate to the size and use of the building must be set up.

 It is always true that in buildings, depending on the type of use and construction, fires can occur for various reasons.
-In order to protect people and to be able to contain a fire in time, its formation must be detected as quickly as possible and the fire fought.
+In order to protect people and to be able to stem a fire in time, its formation must be detected as quickly as possible and the fire fought.

 In order to be able to detect, alert and combat the occurrence of a fire as quickly as possible, sufficient smoke detectors must be installed in compliance with the applicable standards and manufacturer specifications.